RobertSchueler/tc_tools/README.md

 - Font-family, font-size and font-weight can be changed
 - Example Projects: Domino and Skat

-## Plan going forward (to version 0.5.0)
+## Plan going forward

-Next I will work on a whole bunch of geometric operations
+Once I planned to work on a whole bunch of geometric operations

 - [ ] Create and map position attributes
 - [ ] Create and map scaling attributes